DrGuy/ieo/README.md

 As of version 1.1.0, this module will now support any local/ regional projection available.
 The user, however, will have to replace Ireland-specific data sets with those appropriate to their local region.
 Regional settings can be set by modifying config/sample_ieo.ini to config/ieo.ini.

-Currently, only Landsat functionality is being actively maintained by the author, with Sentinel-2 support to be added soon.
+Currently, only Landsat 4-5 TM, 7 ETM+, 8-9 ETM+, and Sentinel-2 MSI functionality are being actively maintained by the author.